Detrimental role of fluctuations in the resource dependency networks: Surplus distribution model

 \section{Surplus distribution model}

 The model that we use here is a variation of the model of resource dependencies proposed in \cite{Ingale_Shekatkar2020}.
 Consider a network with $n$ vertices and $m$ edges.
+Our model is agnostic to whether the network is directed or not, however all the simulations in this paper are done for undirected networks.
 Each vertex $i$ in the network stochastically produces amount $X_i(t)$ at each discrete time $t=0, 1, 2, \dots$.
-This amount $X_i$ is a random variable with some probability distribution $p(x,\beta_i)$ where $\beta_i$ is the collection of parameters of the distribution.
-Also, each vertex $i$ requires a threshold amount $R_i$ of resource to be in a \emph{fit state}.
-If $X_i(t) > R_i$, vertex $i$ has \emph{surplus} $X_i(t)-R_i$, which it distributes equally among all its neighbours.
-If $X_i(t) < R_i$, there is no surplus and consequently no sharing happens.
-Thus the total amount on each vertex $i$ at time $t$ can be written as:
+This amount $X_i$ is a random variable with a given probability distribution $p(x,\beta_i)$ where $\beta_i$ is the collection of parameters of the distribution.
+Also, each vertex $i$ requires a threshold amount $R_i$ of resource at each time step.

+Consider a vertex $j$ that may or may not be a neighbour of vertex $i$.
+If $X_j(t) > R_j$, vertex $j$ has \emph{surplus} $S_j(t)=X_j(t)-R_j$, which it distributes among all its neighbours.
+If $X_j(t) < R_j$, there is no surplus ($S_j(t)=0$), and consequently no sharing happens.
+The fraction of the surplus that is received by vertex $i$ depends linearly on its deficit.
+The deficit of vertex $i$ at time $t$, is $D_i(t)=R_i-X_i(t)$ if $X_i(t) < R_i$, otherwise it is zero.
+Thus the total amount on any vertex $i$ at time $t$ can be written as: